Tsuk1ko/nhentai-helper/README.md

 - **Prevent console clearing**
   Only available on nHentai official site.
 It is useful when you need to submit console log for debugging.
 - **Title replacement**
-  Character replacement can be performed on the title in the compressed filename, and regular expressions are supported.
+  Character replacement can be performed on the title in the compressed file's name, and regular expressions are supported.
+- **Custom filename function**
+  You can write a JavaScript function to customize the final compressed file's name.
+  It must return a non empty string, otherwise the script will throw an error
+  It accepts 2 parameters:
+  - `filename` - Original filename string, obtained by *Compression filename* and *Title replacement*
+  - `gallery` - nHentai gallery information object, [see definition](https://github.com/Tsuk1ko/nhentai-helper/blob/master/src/utils/nhentai.ts#L56-L74)

 ## Other features